jeffersonfparil/poolgen/README.md

 ### Phenotypes

-1. A simple delimited file, e.g. "csv" and "tsv" with a column for the individual IDs, and at least one column for the phenotypic values
+1. A simple delimited file, e.g. "csv" and "tsv" with a column for the individual IDs, and at least one column for the phenotypic values.
+Header line/s and comments should be prepended by '#'.

 2. GWAlpha-compatible text file (i.e. "py"):